This guide, on how to start Airbnb business is based on my personal experiences over the last five years.

 - Response to any other common query unique to your property

-See my Airbnb blog posts for message templates.
+See the Airbnb message templates.

 - Pricing Strategy: To find the right price point for your property, search the Airbnb website and see how much the hosts are charging for similar properties in your area.

 This will give you a starting point, and for such properties, let’s say you notice people are charging an average of $100 per night in the area.

 From here, there are three types of pricing models you can choose from for your property:

 ➤ Static Pricing is one standard price for each bookable night.
 Hosts usually set this manually, based on the local knowledge about the demand in the area, so you can set $100 for each night and increase on weekends or for popular days.

 Static Pricing is generally a bad idea because, when demand is very high, and you could potentially charge higher, you will sell it for $100 per night.

 ..and on the days when demand is low, you won’t get any booking at all, whereas you could sell it for $80 per night.